InteractiveComputerGraphics/splashsurf/pysplashsurf/README.md

 The resulting HTML files will be in `pysplashsurf/pysplashsurf/docs/build/html`.

 ### Stub File Generation
-To automatically generate a stub file for the package, run `cargo run --bin stub_gen` from the root project folder (from `pysplashsurf/`).
+To automatically generate a stub file for the package, run `cargo run --bin stub_gen --no-default-features` from the root project folder (from `pysplashsurf/`).